4 Ways to Protect Your Children in a Divorce

 Make sure child support is included in your divorce agreement.

 If possible, make sure that the terms of your divorce agreement include the amount and regular payment of child support.
 If you and your spouse can work this out on your own, that’s great.
 If not, the court will step in to decide what’s fair.
 If you’re in the middle of a divorce, it’s essential to consider the standard of living your child is currently used to.
 You don’t want them to suffer because of your divorce.
-With that in mind, it’s best to have a Family Solicitor help you negotiate an appropriate child support amount.
+With that in mind, it’s best to have a solicitor help you negotiate an appropriate child support amount.
 Make sure you have the final divorce agreement in writing and that it has the child support amount included.

 Establish a safety net for your children